oliviawestmacottssw/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 Hi Bob,

->Change the logo on the SSW website to our new logo Done.
-See           [www.ssw.com.au](http://www.ssw.com.au/)
->Take a photo of you standing on your head
+&gt;Change the logo on the SSW website to our new logo Done.
+See           [www.ssw.com.au](http://www.ssw.com.au/) &gt;Take a photo of you standing on your head
 Not Done.
 I couldn’t find a camera.

 Damian